 There is a lot of science you can read on this, but here are some plain English tips for the common runner who is simply ready to enjoy a run on vacation:

-5. Maintain iron levels: Your body needs more iron as it creates more red blood cells, so be sure to eat iron-rich foods, like red meat and greens, along with Vitamin C which helps with absorbtion.
+Your body needs more iron as it creates more red blood cells, so be sure to eat iron-rich foods, like red meat and greens, along with Vitamin C which helps with absorption.

 6. Increase carbohydrate intake to 70% of total calories if you’re doing a longer training run.
 This is because carbohydrates require less oxygen for the body to process and when you first arrive at higher altitude your body will use more carbohydrates for fuel.